cycloidmike/cycloidmike.github.io/website-getting-started.md

   - All you need is an index.html in your repo or you can use a built in Jekyll theme
 13. Go to your domain and enjoy

+###Update- I've switched over to Google Domains because Route 53 does not support routing of apex domains and the first million queries are included with registering the domain to Google.

 [back](./)